We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 • Financial reporting: Most systems come with reporting capabilities that allow companies to generate custom reports for use internally.

-• Data security: Protecting sensitive financial data is non-negotiable for most businesses and TMS software includes security features such as encryption, role-based access controls, and audit trails.
+• Data security: Protecting sensitive financial data is non-negotiable for most businesses and TMS software includes security features such as encryption, access controls, and audit trails.

 • Risk management: A TMS can identify financial risks, such as exposure to interest rate and currency fluctuations, helping businesses to mitigate them and protect their capital.